What are Arts Awards?

 Projects that have strong science content, but no creative collaboration, may be more suited to a People Award.

-Film projects that are not experimental art films and/or are mass broadcast media projects may be better suited to the People Awards for production, outreach and dissemination costs or the Development Awards (Broadcast, Games and Film) for development costs.
+Film projects that are not experimental art films and/or are mass broadcast media projects may be better suited to the Co-production Awards or the Development Awards for development costs.
 Please contact the scheme advisers if you need further information or advice.

 Projects that are not eligible for Arts Award support include health promotion, education or campaign projects, arts projects for therapeutic purposes, factual documentaries, work that is purely illustrative and projects dealing with non-biomedical sciences.
 The scheme does not normally support the costs of fiction writing unless there is clear evidence of interdisciplinary collaboration with appropriate biomedical input and a strong public engagement/dissemination plan.